mysticmind/mysticmind/README.md

 I also contribute to other OSS projects as well.

-If my work has helped you in any form or fashion, you can now buy me a coffee!
+If my work has helped you in any form or fashion, you can now buy me a coffee!<br>
 <a href="https://www.buymeacoffee.com/babuannamalai" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>